rohitsaini1196/ecart/README.md

 # ecart

 ## Online Portal For Ordering Beer

-#### Developed a portal for ordering beer online.
-You can add beers to your cart and after finish order server will get your request and can go further process.
+##### Features
+1. Support Cart System - You can chose and add to cart
+2. Checkout and Payment - Once chosen, you can checkout and pay online or chose COD.
+3. Search - You can search for a perticular drink
+4. Notification - E-mail notification when you order something.

 Screenshots